Cissy King

 King was born in Trinidad, Colorado.
 Her father was a geologist employed by an oil company.
 The family relocated to Albuquerque, New Mexico when Cissy was three.

-An accomplished dancer since she was a toddler, Cissy, along with her brother John, won first place at the National Ballroom Dancing Championships in San Francisco, California when she was 14.
+An accomplished dancer since she was a toddler, King — along with her brother John — won first place at the National Ballroom Dancing Championships in San Francisco, California, when she was 14.
 They captured first place two more times and were also named U.S Ballroom Couple of the Year.
-Later, when attending the University of New Mexico, she majored in recreation and physical education and was a cheerleader, gymnast, and was on the synchronised swimming team.
+Later, when attending the University of New Mexico, she majored in recreation and physical education and was a cheerleader, gymnast, and was on the synchronized swimming team.
 She continued to dance, in various ballroom competitions and on stage such as the Six Flags Over Texas campus revue.

-In 1967, Cissy became Bobby Burgess's dance partner on The Lawrence Welk Show when his first partner, Barbara Boylan, left to get married.
-For the next dozen years, she became one of the most popular performers on the show with her vivacious personality, singing talents and her natural dance moves.
+In 1967, King became Bobby Burgess's dance partner on The Lawrence Welk Show when his first partner, Barbara Boylan, left to get married.
+For the next dozen years, she became one of the most popular performers on the show.
 In 1974, she was honored with the Dance Masters of America award for outstanding contributions to the field of dance.

-After leaving the show in late 1978, she continued to perform, dancing for several years with her own solo act "Two Fellows"; and acting in the Broadway touring production of Always Patsy.
+After leaving the show in late 1978, she continued to perform.
+She appeared for several years with her own solo act "Two Fellows"; and acted in the Broadway touring production of Always Patsy.

 Today, King lives in Albuquerque, where she continues to dance, and is active in creating new shows in major venues across her home state.